 The Lifeline Clinic based in Epukiro provides free primary health care services to more than 3,500 patients every year – through both clinic-based healthcare and our outreach around the region.
 More than 40% of the patients treated there are children and more than 90% are San Bushmen.
 A huge focus of our work at the Lifeline Clinic is to tackle the tuberculosis burden within the San population.
 The clinic is quite literally a lifeline for thousands of San Bushman.

 The clinic consists of a clinic manager, one nurse, one receptionist, and four translators.
 Medical volunteers are the lifeblood of the Lifeline Clinic.
 You will be fully immersed in the culture of Epukiro, home to the San Bushmen.
 Experience day-to-day life and the common struggles faced by the community.

 Volunteer at the N/a’an ku sê Lifeline Clinic and make a difference today!

 You do not need medical skills.
 IT, DIY, painting or anything an isolated clinic can use are highly valued.

-During this time you will spend your time at our remote Lifeline Clinic, located in Omawewozonyanda (Pos 3), a rural village within the Epukiro Constituency of the Omaheke Region in which around 500 San and Herero people live.
+During this time you will spend your time as a medical volunteer at our remote Lifeline Clinic, located in Omawewozonyanda (Pos 3), a rural village within the Epukiro Constituency of the Omaheke Region in which around 500 San and Herero people live.

 The Lifeline Clinic treats around 3,500 patients each year.
 Approximately 80% of our patients are San, and the remainder are mostly Herero and Damara speaking Namibians.
 TB and HIV are prevalent in the community, as is alcoholism.
 We also see a lot of patients with aches and pains and everyday problems.
 Common diseases amongst our child patients include fungal infections, intestinal worms, diarrhea, dehydration, malnutrition and mouth infections (e.g. oral thrush).
 By themselves, these infections and illnesses may not be particularly severe.
 However, if left untreated they will get much worse leading to complications and in severe cases even death